The Goat, or Who Is Sylvia?

-The Goat, or Who Is Sylvia? is a full-length play written in 2000 by Edward Albee which opened on Broadway in 2002.
+'The Goat, or Who Is Sylvia?' is a full-length play written in 2000 by Edward Albee which opened on Broadway in 2002.
 It won the 2002 Tony Award for Best Play, the 2002 Drama Desk Award for Outstanding Play, and was a finalist for the 2003 Pulitzer Prize for Drama.
+The play transferred to London in 2004 and received nominations for Best Play at the 2005 Oliver Awards and the 2005 Critic's Choice Awards.

 Overview

 The tale of a married, middle-aged architect, Martin, his wife Stevie, and their son Billy, whose lives crumble when Martin falls in love with a goat, the play focuses on the limits of an ostensibly liberal society.
 Through showing this family in crisis, Albee challenges audience members to question their own moral judgment of social taboos.

 The play also features many language games and grammatical arguments in the middle of catastrophes and existential disputes between the characters.
 The name of the play refers to the song "Who Is Silvia?" from Shakespeare's play The Two Gentlemen of Verona.
 Proteus sings this song, hoping to woo Silvia.
 It is also referred to in Finding the Sun (1982), an earlier work of Albee.